 Is it worth it?

 It is hard to say which way to choose in every case.
-As for me, the biggest advantage of one Activity is that we have full control of what is going on in the app, especially when we want to make fancy animations between content views.
+As for me, the biggest advantage of single Activity in an Android app is that we have full control of what is going on in the app, especially when we want to make fancy animations between content views.
 Naturally, with all that control you will need to spend more time doing this in a way that you like.
 You can use a mixed approach, of course, where some of the functions are in a separate Activity (like composing an e-mail).
 It is all up to you!

 - PawełStaff Software Engineer